Download a motion

 Exclude character mesh

 Use the no_mesh query parameter to download animation data without the character mesh.
 Set no_mesh=true to exclude the mesh, or no_mesh=false to include it (default).
+For .glb downloads only, there is an additonal option no_mesh=minimal, which creates a skeleton-like mesh for easier viewing.

 - Shell